xenit-eu/alfresco-docker-gradle-plugin/README.md

 Currently there are 3 plugins:

-- xenit-docker: Help plugin that is used to configure the docker environment.
-This plugin is automatically applied when using the 2 plugins below.
 - xenit-applyamps: Makes it possible to build Alfresco and Share wars with amps installed.
 A docker image can be built with the alfresco installed.
 It is also possible to include Alfresco Dynamic Extensions, and Alfresco Simple Modules.
 - xenit-dockerbuild: Build a docker image, starting from a Dockerfile.
+- xenit-docker: Helper plugin that is used to configure the docker environment.
+This plugin is automatically applied when using the 2 plugins below.

 ## Setup